kids-first/kf-developer-handbook/docs/guides/branches.rst

 requests that need to be merged.

-Kids First uses `GitHub flow <https://guides.github.com/introduction/flow/>`_ for its repositories whith release tags being made directly on `master`.
+Kids First uses `GitHub flow <https://guides.github.com/introduction/flow/>`_ for its repositories which release tags being made directly on `master`.
-Branches ready for merge in a Pull Request are required to rebase on the latest master to ensure compatability.
+Branches ready for merge in a Pull Request are required to rebase on the latest master to ensure compatibility.
 Rebases are **required** over merges from master into the feature branch (easily done through the GitHub interface) to avoid commit histories full of updates from master.